Derek Carr: 2009 and 2010 seasons

 Carr enrolled as an early-entry freshman for the spring semester at Fresno State, where his brother David also played quarterback, in 2009 so he could participate in spring football with the Bulldogs.
-Then–Fresno State head coach Pat Hill stated that Carr, a true freshman, was "in the mix" for the starting quarterback position as late as mid-July.
+Fresno State head coach Pat Hill stated that Carr, a true freshman, was "in the mix" for the starting quarterback position as late as mid-July.
 However, days before the 2009 season began in September, Hill announced junior Ryan Colburn would start over Carr.
 Carr appeared in five games as a freshman in limited action.

-Colburn continued to be the Bulldogs' starter going into 2010.After redshirting his 2010 season, Carr took over the starting quarterback position for Fresno State in the fall of 2011.
+Colburn continued to be the Bulldogs' starter going into 2010.
+After redshirting his 2010 season, Carr took over the starting quarterback position for Fresno State in the fall of 2011.

 2011 season

 Carr earned his opportunity to start for the Bulldogs in their 4–9 season in 2011.
 He made his first appearance as starter in the Bulldogs' season-opening loss to California.
 Three weeks later, Carr had a breakout game in a victory over Idaho with 371 passing yards, five touchdowns, and two interceptions.
 Six games later, on November 12 in a loss to New Mexico State, he had a season-high 391 passing yards and three touchdowns.
 In the 2011 season, Carr passed for 3,544 passing yards, 26 touchdowns, and nine interceptions.
 He was among the passing leaders of the Western Athletic Conference in numerous categories.